 Ceramic worktops – A viable alternative to granite and quartz?

-Ceramic worktops were launched in 2012 by Dutch worktop supplier Jetstone.
-Since then, they have increasingly becoming the worktop material of choice for discerning customers looking for something a bit different to granite and quartz.
+Jetstone, a Dutch worktop supplier, launched ceramic worktops in 2012.
+Since then, they’ve increasingly become the worktop material of choice for discerning customers looking for something a bit different to granite and quartz.

 In 2014, two more brands also came onto the market; Dekton by Consetino and Neolith by Thesize.

-Available in an endless and ever growing choice of colours and finishes, ceramic also offer the benefit of being available in a wide range of floor tile modules for a fully coordinated design.
+Ceramic is available in an endless and ever growing choice of colours and finishes.
+Ceramic also offer the benefit of being available in a wide range of floor tile modules for a fully coordinated design.

 Advantages of Ceramic worktops